 I do not suggest strong-arming your guests into seating submission, but there are some good reasons to consider putting place cards (like these inexpensive ones) on your next dinner party table:

 Place cards show consideration.
 Place cards can actually be quite welcoming.
-They can even be a conversation starter if you get fun with it and use photos or other personal thought into making them for each individual.
+They can even be a conversation starter if you get fun with it and use photos or other personal thoughts into making them for each individual.
 The host took the time to think it through and place you where he or she thinks may work best for you.
 Relax and trust your host’s judgment.

 Single guests or newcomers have a place.
 Guests without a spouse or date or new friends sit right down and don’t have to figure out where to sit and feel they are taking someone’s spot.

 Practice those conversation skills.
-Being a mother, I love to watch my children as they get older engage and connect with family friends and family.
+Being a mother, I love to watch my children as they get older engage and connect with family friends, and family.
 If they are seated next to someone they don’t know as well or someone we know would be a great influence, they get one-on-one exposure to the guest they otherwise might not have had.

 Give people a chance.
 Preconceived ideas of who people are can really get in the way of connecting to others and family roles can go pretty deep as well.
 But, if you sit people next to each other they ordinarily do not gravitate towards, they may learn something new about each other and see that individual in a new light.